Reviews You Can Rely On

 When you're inflating a road bike tire with a frame pump built for high volume, it's really easy at first and may become darn near impossible as the pressure approaches higher digits.
 The BIKETUBE Air Handler Mini addresses this issue with advanced engineering; there's a switch on the bottom of the pump that allows you to choose whether you want to pump high volume or high pressure.
 This pump will add air quickly until about 20-30psi, at which point it becomes difficult.
 No sweat, though, because with the flip of a switch, the pumping becomes easier again.
 Granted, you're adding less air with each stroke on the HP setting, thus requiring more strokes, but it's easy pumping, so we found that it goes pretty quickly.
 Further, the universal valve attachment design means that you don't have to do anything to switch between Presta and Schrader valves.

-Despite all the good things that we have to say about the Air Handler Mini, we weren't impressed with the tube design.
-The tube is on the back of the pump rather than the front where it attaches to the tire stem.
-Due to the small size of the valve head, this leaves little room for your forward hand when gripping and ripping.
-The result is that it has a tendency to pinch the forward hand if you're not careful.
-Another notch against this pump is that it does not come with a frame mount.
-We're guessing the manufacturer felt it wasn't needed due to the small size.
+Despite all the benefits, we were unimpressed by the tube design.
+The tube is on the back of the pump instead of the front where it attaches to the tire stem.
+This leaves little room for your forward hand when gripping and ripping due to the small size of the valve head.
+As a result, it tends to pinch the forward hand if you're not careful.
+Another disadvantage we discovered during testing is the Air Handler Mini does not include a frame mount.
+We're guessing the manufacturer didn't think it was necessary due to the small size.
 It is, in fact, small enough to fit in our saddle bag and could easily be carried in a jersey or pack.
 So perhaps this point isn't enough to knock it down a full peg.
-Bottom line, if you want a pump that makes it easy to go between high volume and high pressure pumping, we believe this mighty lil pump is a great option.
-If you're not too worried about adding a little more weight to your load, you might consider the Pro Bike Tool Mini.
+If you're not too worried about adding a bit more weight to your load, you might want to check out the Pro Bike Tool Mini.
 It performed better across all other metrics but was one of the heaviest we tested.
+Overall, if you want a pump that makes it easy to go between high volume and high pressure pumping, we believe the mighty lil Air Handler Mini is a terrific choice.

 Read more: BIKETUBE Air Handler Mini review